vault27/Foundation/bgp.md

 - Inbound updates containing local AS are discarded

 ## Design

+What you need to think through, when you design BGP network

 - ASN numbering
 - IP addresses, VRFs, subinterfaces
 - Router-ID - the same as loopback - configured manually